 This refers to the management of an organization’s environmental programs.
 These programs are comprehensive, systematic, planned and documented.
 An EMS includes the organizational structure, planning and resources for developing, implementing and maintaining ...

-A majority of the standards are focused specifically on the safety and quality of food processing while BRC and the Institute of Packaging (IoP) developed a specific standard that focuses directly on the packaging of food.
+A majority of the standards are focused specifically on the safety and quality of food processing while BRCGS and the Institute of Packaging (IoP) developed a specific standard that focuses directly on the packaging of food.

 Food Safety System Certification